dsullinger-iconsultingsvcs/libcec/README.md

 # About
 This library provides support for Pulse-Eight's USB-CEC adapter and other CEC capable hardware, like the Raspberry Pi.

-A list of frequently asked questions can be found on [libCEC's FAQ page] (http://libcec.pulse-eight.com/faq).
+A list of frequently asked questions can be found on [libCEC's FAQ page](http://libcec.pulse-eight.com/faq).

 .Net client applications, previously part of this repository, have been moved to [this repository](https://github.com/Pulse-Eight/cec-dotnet).

+## Changes in this Fork
+This fork contains the following changes:
+* Updated to retrieve the audio status from the device when changing the volume instead of using the original state information.
+The intent is to provide the latest state information to the caller after the change has been made
+* Updated AudioStatus() to accept an optional parameter to force updating the audio status before returning the state.
+This will allow AudioStatus() to not return stale state information

 # Supported platforms